bluMyst/prawtoys/README.md

 Based on the syntax of Perl's URLToys.
 Used to filter, interact with, and play with reddit comments and submissions.

-Get the 10 top sfw posts from AskReddit, and open them in the browser:
+Get the 10 top posts from AskReddit, and open them in the browser:

     0> get_from AskReddit 10 top
     10> open